cbeninati/dozejs/README.md

 # DozeJS

+### Description

+DozeJS is a Typescript library that uses jQuery's AJAX and DOM selection to simplify the AJAX process for RESTful resources.

 ### Installation
 To install, navigate to the root directory (where 'package.json' is located) and run 'npm install'.

 ### Usage

-First, Doze must be included from your HTML.
+First, DozeJS must be included from your HTML.

 ```
     <script src="node_modules/systemjs/dist/system.js"></script>